Mental state: Rational, irrational and arational

 Certain mental states, like beliefs and intentions, are rationally evaluable: they are either rational or irrational depending on whether they obey the norms of rationality.
 But other states, like urges, experiences of dizziness or hunger, are arational: they are outside the domain of rationality and can be neither rational nor irrational.
 An important distinction within rationality concerns the difference between theoretical and practical rationality.
 Theoretical rationality covers beliefs and their degrees while practical rationality focuses on desires, intentions and actions.
 Some theorists aim to provide a comprehensive account of all forms of rationality but it is more common to find separate treatments of specific forms of rationality that leave the relation to other forms of rationality open.

 There are various competing definitions of what constitutes rationality but no universally accepted answer.
 Some accounts focus on the relation between mental states for determining whether a given state is rational.
 In one view, a state is rational if it is well-grounded in another state that acts as its source of justification.
 For example, Scarlet's belief that it is raining in Manchester is rational because it is grounded in her perceptual experience of the rain while the same belief would be irrational for Frank since he lacks such a perceptual ground.
 A different version of such an approach holds that rationality is given in virtue of the coherence among the different mental states of a subject.
 This involves an holistic outlook that is less concerned with the rationality of individual mental states and more with the rationality of the person as a whole.
 Other accounts focus not on the relation between two or several mental states but on responding correctly to external reasons.
 Reasons are usually understood as facts that count in favor or against something.
-On this account, Scarlet's aforementioned belief is rational because it responds correctly to the external fact that it's raining, which constitutes a reason for holding this belief.
+On this account, Scarlet's aforementioned belief is rational because it responds correctly to the external fact that it is raining, which constitutes a reason for holding this belief.